Canada ski holidays vs ski holidays in Europe: which one suits you?

 “Dress in layers!
 As a Northern country, weather is typically colder than in Europe but totally enjoyable when you have dressed accordingly.”

 Is Canada sounding like the new best thing when it comes to a ski trip?
-If you are interested in experiencing the best skiing in Canada or want to go on a winter break, then check out our ski holidays in Canada and find a trip that suits you.
+If you are interested in experiencing the best skiing in Canada or want to go on a winter break, then check out our Canada holiday packages and find a trip that suits you.

 Image Credit: Banff Sunshine Village, Mont-Tremblant.